veekas/react-resume/README.md

 ```

 ## Acknowledgements
-This project is based on [Clement Hoang's resume-react](https://github.com/clemmy/react-resume) project
+This project was forked from [Clement Hoang's resume-react](https://github.com/clemmy/react-resume) project